-Ten high-level tips for troubleshooting wildlife issues over the phone, including questions to ask and approaches to keep in mind
+Ten high-level tips for troubleshooting wildlife issues over the phone, including questions to ask and approaches to keep in mind.

-1. Calm down the caller!
+Calm down the caller!

 - Be sure to convey empathy. - BE NICE!
-Panicked people may be rude, but it's just out of fear.
+Panicked people may be rude, but they're probably just anxious or scared.
 Help them along!